CodeBreez/collejo-docs/user-guide/permissions_and_roles.md

 # Collejo
 ## Permissions and Roles

-The following role are created by default.
+The following roles are created by default.

 - Admin
 - Employee
 - Student
 - Guardian

-Additional roles can be created by users with permissions.
+Additional roles can be created by users with `add_edit_role` permission.